-The Curator of the Australian National Herbarium is using plant specimens collected via TERN AusPlots’ national surveillance monitoring to supplement and compliment Australia’s biological collections—key resources for many environmental applications including tracking climate and human induced change.
+The Curator of the Australian National Herbarium is using plant specimens collected via TERN AusPlots’ national environmental monitoring to supplement and compliment Australia’s biological collections—key resources for many environmental applications including tracking climate and human induced change.

 Arid rangelands, temperate woodlands, alpine heathlands, tropical rainforests—the Australian National Herbarium (ANH) has plant specimens from all these unique Australian environments and more.
 By collecting specimens from all our ecosystems a physical record of plant distribution in time and space is created.